abhishekmittal09/dnvtools/README.md

 # dnvtools
-This the repository for dependancy and version tracking tools for ODL project
+This the repository for dependency and version tracking tools for ODL project